unt-libraries/aubreylib/README.md

 Installation
 ------------

-This application can be installed by following the steps below:
+This package can be installed by following the steps below:
 ```console
 $ git clone https://github.com/unt-libraries/aubreylib.git